uaicompetition/uci-2022/_pages/root/results/current-leader-board/current-leader-board.md

 The results below are organized as follows:
-- each table displays the cumulative task results under different time limits
+- each table displays the cumulative results for each task under different time limits
 - scores are average normalized scores across all evaluated problems as outlined in [Evaluation Criteria](https://uaicompetition.github.io/uci-2022/results/evaluation-criteria/)
 - clicking on a solver name links to the results of the solver on the individual problem instances